 The UPWP is the basis for the work scope for transportation planning in the Baltimore region.
 Every two years, the MPO begins developing the program in November and FHWA/FTA approves it by June.
-The BRTB approved the FY 2022 - 2023 UPWP in April 2021 and then updated the budget for FY 2023 in April 2022.
+The BRTB approved the FY 2024 - 2025 UPWP in April 2023.

 The UPWP identifies the planning activities with supporting budget to be undertaken by the agencies participating in the BRTB's metropolitan planning process during the program year.
 The UPWP also serves as the project-level budget for planning tasks funded by the FHWA and FTA.
 In addition, the UPWP supports the BRTB's priorities.
-The total funding proposed for FY 2023 transportation planning activities for the Baltimore region, including several new focus areas to address regional issues and concerns, is \$9,111,000.
+The total funding for FY 2024 transportation planning activities for the Baltimore region, including several new focus areas to address regional issues and concerns, is \$10,710,000.